yegor256/requs/README.md

 [![PDD status](http://www.0pdd.com/svg?name=yegor256/requs)](http://www.0pdd.com/p?name=yegor256/requs)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.requs/requs/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.requs/requs)

-More details are here: [www.requs.org](http://www.requs.org/)

-Check this online demo: [demo.requs.org](http://demo.requs.org/)
+Requs is a controlled natural language (CNL) for requirements specifications.
+It explained in details in [this paper](https://www.yegor256.com/pdf/2021/requs.pdf).
+More details about its syntax you can find at [www.requs.org](http://www.requs.org/).

-You need to add this plugin to your `pom.xml`:
+In order to use it in a Java project, just add this plugin to your `pom.xml`:

 ```xml
 [...]